kirbydesign/designsystem/.github/CONTRIBUTING.md

 >> _Topic 7, The pragmatic programmer_

 Writing a good issue is all about effective communication.
 This leads to fewer questions and discussion in the comments, which in turn results in a quicker process from new issue to approved PR.
-We have in this section outlined what we think a good issue with effective communication is.
+In this section we have outlined what we think a good issue with effective communication is.

+There is quite a lot of text in this section, so feel free to read the headings only as they contain the essence of what we think a good issue is.
+If you find something you do not understand, disagree with or are curious about how to do better; dive deeper by reading the text for that heading.

 <!--- Only one issue per issue-->
-#### The good issue only contain one issue
+#### The good issue only contains one issue
 While this might seem obvious, it can be easy to fall into the trap of bundling two issues together.

 Consider the following issue: